garrandall/popular-music-data/tracks/how-do-you-feel-the-morning-after-millie-jackson.md

 How do you feel
 The morning after
 After you've given your
-Love away to someone new...
+Love away to someone new